How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 The per-conversation Decagon pricing model

-This one is pretty simple: you pay a flat fee for every interaction your AI agent handles.
-If it touches 10,000 conversations in a month, you’re billed for 10,000 conversations.
+This one is straightforward: you pay a flat fee for every interaction your AI agent handles.
+If it touches 10,000 conversations in a month, you're billed for 10,000 conversations.

-For Decagon, this makes billing predictable and avoids arguments over what a “resolved” ticket really is.
-For you, it means your costs scale directly with your support volume, which can make budgeting feel straightforward.
+For Decagon, this makes billing predictable and avoids billing disputes.
+For you, it means your costs scale directly with your support volume, which can make budgeting feel manageable.

 The catch is that you're paying for effort, not results.
 You get charged even if the AI gives a simple answer, fails to fix the issue, or has to pass the ticket to a human.
 It can feel like paying an employee just for showing up, regardless of what they get done.